TylerGubala/bpy-build/README.md

 ### Installation

-`py -m pip install bpy`
+`py -m pip install bpy-build`

 ## Option 2 - Build from sources using pypi

 ### Prerequisites

 1. Windows users must have Visual Studio 2013 or later and C++ build tools installed to build from sources
-2. Windows users must have an SVN command-line provider to build from sources (see https://stackoverflow.com/questions/1625406/using-tortoisesvn-via-the-command-line)
+2. ALL users must have an SVN command-line provider to build from sources (see https://stackoverflow.com/questions/1625406/using-tortoisesvn-via-the-command-line) (this is a requirement as it is how we determine the correct release tag to grab, if any)
 3. All users must `py -m pip install cmake` in their python environment to build from sources (currently adding it as a `setup_requires` does not install it properly); after build it may be uninstalled with `py -m pip uninstall cmake`
 4. Users of Python versions below 3.6 must have `future-fstrings` installed `pip install -U future-fstrings`
 5. Users of Python versions 3.4 and below will probably need to update `setuptools` `pip install -U setuptools`